 Signal before you make a turn.

-Another important way to stay safe when biking with other motorized vehicles or bicycles is to use proper hand signals.
-Hand signals let drivers know where you are headed and when you are stopping so that the can react to you the same way they would to a car who is using their blinkers or brake lights.
+An important way to stay safe when biking with other motorized vehicles or bicycles is to use proper hand signals.
+Hand signals tell drivers where you're headed and when you're stopping.
+Drivers can react to you the same way they would to a car who is using their blinkers or brake lights.

 12-year-old Texas native Gage Duke turned tragedy into triumph, using lessons he learned to start Just Cuz Helmets Matter, a non-profit organization that provides bike safety education and bicycle helmets to those who can't afford them.
 Watch the video to learn more about Gage's wonderful cause and see how you can help make a difference.
 Let's help Gage save lives!

 Learn more about Gage and his nonprofit by visiting his website: Just Cuz Helmets Matter.